-The victims are then taken to the designated medical treatment area (immediate care, delayed care or morgue).
+The victims are then taken to the designated medical treatment area (immediate care, delayed care, or morgue).
 If you’ve had time to label the treatment areas with “I”, “D” or “Morgue” you can use any spontaneous volunteers or the less injured to help move the victims to these areas as appropriate.

 There are special procedures to follow when conducting triage as listed below:

-* Step 1: Stop, Look, Listen and Think.
-Before you start, stop and size up the situation by looking around and listening to observe and listen to what is going on around you and the victims.
+* Step 1: Stop, Look, Listen, and Think.
+Before you start, stop, and size up the situation by looking around and listening to observe and listen to what is going on around you and the victims.
 THINK about YOUR safety, capability, and limitations, and decide if you will approach the situation, and if so, how you’ll perform what is necessary.

 * Step 2: Conduct Voice Triage.
 Begin your efforts by calling out as follows: “Emergency Response Team.
 If you can walk, come to the sound of my voice.”
 If there are survivors who are ambulatory, instruct them to stay at a designated location and continue with your triage process.
-There may be victims present who can provide useful information about the disaster at hand, unique issues about the location or building involved, and specific information about other possible victims that can’t be immediately observed.
+There may be victims present who can provide useful information about the disaster at hand, unique issues about the location or building involved, and specific information about other possible victims who can’t be immediately observed.

 * Step 3: Start Where You Stand and Follow a Systematic Route.
 Start with the closest victims and work outward in a systematic approach to cover the area as quickly and effectively as possible.

 * Step 4: Evaluate Each Victim and Tag them.
 As mentioned above, “I” = immediate, “D” = delayed, or “DEAD”.
 Remember to include those who may be walking around but are still wounded/injured.